What Is Toxic Shock Syndrome?

 Originally, toxic shock syndrome was linked to the use of super-absorbent tampons.
 Research led to better tampons and better habits for using them, such as changing them often.
 The number of TSS cases dropped dramatically.
 Today about half of all TSS cases are related to menstruation.

-Two birth control methods, the contraceptive sponge and the diaphragm, have been linked to TSS.
+The contraceptive sponge and the diaphragm, two types of birth control, have been linked to TSS.

 Toxic shock syndrome also can affect someone with any type of staph infection, including: